zekeriyasari/Causal.jl/README.md

 [1] : [DifferentialEquations.jl](https://docs.juliadiffeq.org/) package is used for differential equation solving.

 ## Installation
 Installation of Jusdl is like any other registered Julia package.
-Jusdl type the following.
+Enter the Pkg REPL by pressing ] from the Julia REPL and then add Jusdl:
 ```julia
 ] add Jusdl
 ```